-Why a big bang approach to cloud may be best avoided08 Mar 2018
+Why a big bang approach to cloud may be best avoided

 When looking at the best cloud solution for your business, always start from a clear understanding of what your objectives are.
 It’s easy to get seduced by ‘cool technology’, and start wasting precious time and effort playing around with things that aren’t going to deliver business benefits.

 Once you know what you want to achieve, look for technology and innovations that will help you achieve your objectives.